 - 50's Prime Time Café (Disney's Hollywood Studios; tel.
 407/939-3463): Ozzie and Harriet would feel right at home inside this replica of Mom's kitchen (ca. 1950), where classic TV shows play on black-and-white screens.
 Servers may threaten to withhold dessert (choices include s'mores!) if you don't finish your meatloaf, so clean that plate.

-- T-Rex Cafe (Downtown Disney Marketplace; tel.
+- T-Rex Cafe (Disney Springs; tel.
 407/828-8739): Set some million or so years in the past, this paleontologist's playground is waiting to be explored -- especially if you're dining with the kids.
 Bubbling geysers, a fossil dig site, life-sized animatronic dinosaurs, an hourly meteorite shower, eerily glowing rooms, and themes of fire and ice -- it's all here.
 It's definitely one of the most creative dining spots at Disney.